InsanityRadio/react-native-audio-streamer/README.md

 This custom version of react-native-audio-streamer was built for Insanity Radio's open source radio player.
 We needed support for adaptive streaming to provide resilience to weird network conditions.

-The original code was taken from indiecastfm's [module of the same name](https://github.com/indiecastfm/react-native-audio-streamer), but is not backwards compatible.
+The original code was taken from indiecastfm's [module of the same name](https://github.com/indiecastfm/react-native-audio-streamer), and from sveint's fork [react-native-music-streamer](https://github.com/sveint/react-native-music-streamer], to give us the "best of both worlds".

 This module makes no effort to support metadata.
-We're loading now playing information over WebSocket
+We're loading now playing information over WebSocket so this is irrelevant for us.

 ## Installation